Achronal localization and representation of the causal logic from a conserved current, application to the massive scalar boson: Flux passing through a maximal achronal set

 \section{Flux passing through a maximal achronal set}

-The result (\ref{MTA}) essentially is an extension of \cite[Proposition 37]{DM24} to spacelike Cauchy surfaces in Minkowski spacetime.
-Note that \cite[Proposition 37]{DM24} is equally valid for a $C^1$ vector field in place of a smooth one.
-General spacetime theories study \textbf{Cauchy surfaces}.
-These are the sets which meet every inextendible timelike smooth curve exactly once \cite[Chapter 14, Definition 28]{O83}.
+{The main result of this section is (\ref{GMTA}) Theorem, v.i.} {It extends \cite[Proposition 37]{DM24} from smooth Cauchy surfaces to all maximal achronal sets in Minkowski spacetime.
+Note that \cite[Proposition 37]{DM24} is equally valid for a $C^1$ vector field in place of a smooth one. \textbf{Cauchy surfaces}, studied in general spacetime theories, are the sets which meet every inextendible timelike smooth curve exactly once \cite[Chapter 14, Definition 28]{O83}.
 By \cite[Chapter 14, Lemma 29]{O83} they even meet all inextendible causal smooth curves.
-According to \cite[(9) Remark, (36) Theorem]{C24} a spacelike Cauchy surface {in Minkowski spacetime} is just a causal base, i.e., it is a spacelike\footnote{A set is called spacelike according to sec.\,\ref{NN}.} set which intersects every causal line.
-It equals the graph of the corresponding $1$-Lipschitz function. \\ {The basic idea of the proof of the crucial technical result (\ref{MTA}) is the application of the Divergence Theorem to a distorted cylindrical surface in $\R^4$ (which is $\partial E_R$ in the proof of (\ref{MTA})) with a flat bottom base, an achronal top base, and the side constituted by integral curves of the divergence-free $C^1$ vector field.
+According to \cite[(9) Remark, (36) Theorem]{C24} a Cauchy surface {in Minkowski spacetime} is just a maximal achronal set which intersects every lightlike line.
+A maximal achronal set equals the graph of the corresponding $1$-Lipschitz function with domain $\R^3$. } \\ {The basic idea of the proof of the crucial technical result (\ref{GMTA}) is the application of the Divergence Theorem to a distorted cylindrical surface in $\R^4$ (which is $\partial E_n$ in the proof of (\ref{GMTA})) with a flat bottom base, an achronal top base, and the side constituted by integral curves of the divergence-free $C^1$ vector field.
 As the flux through the side is zero, the fluxes through the bases must be equal.
-This were the desired result.
+This is the desired result.
 The crux is that the versions of the Divergence Theorem known to us do not apply to this kind of surface, which obviously is not polyhedral, nor $C^1$ as the top base need not be $C^1$.
 Actually, it is not even Lipschitz, but almost Lipschitz.
 In the sense of definition (\ref{ALB}) the set $M$ consists of the interior points of the side and the bases.
 The complement $M_0$ of $M$ is the union of the boundaries of the bases.
-Here the extension (\ref{MT}) of the Divergence Theorem applies as the exceptional set $M_0$ is small enough, i.e. its $3$-dimensional Minkowski content is zero.}
+Here the extension (\ref{MTD}) of the Divergence Theorem applies as the exceptional set $M_0$ is small enough, i.e. its $3$-dimensional Minkowski content is zero.}